 Incidentally, there is a similar event for buildings outside London a few days before this one.
 Full details are on the Heritage Open Days website.

-Sunday 3 November 2018: The London to Brighton Run: Veteran cars - built in or before 1904 - drive up Kennington Road, past Kennington Park, and up the Brixton Road.
-The first and oldest reach Kennington Cross at about 0715 and the last pass through at about 0830.
+The first and oldest reach Kennington Cross or Vauxhall at around 0710 and the last pass through at about 0830.
 It is said to be the World's longest running motoring event.

 Saturday 10 November 2018: The Lord Mayor's Show is a great spectacle, featuring a long and entertaining procession culminating in some beautiful horse-drawn coaches.
 No Londoner should miss it!